SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Related Works

 Although language generation has not previously been achieved with SNNs, this section provides an overview of how SNNs have been used in basic NLP tasks, and the ways in which transformers have been adopted for SNNs.

-\textbf{Spiking Neural Networks for Natural Language Processing.} Ref.~\cite{xiao2022towards} proposes a bi-directional SNN for sentiment classification and machine translation tasks.
+\textbf{Spiking Neural Networks for Natural Language Processing.} \cite{xiao2022towards} proposes a bi-directional SNN for sentiment classification and machine translation tasks.
 Their approach uses spiking encoders, which replace costly multiplication operations with much cheaper additive operations to significantly reduce computational energy consumption.
-Similarly, Ref.~\cite{lv2023spiking} presents a two-step method to train SNNs for text classification, with a simple and effective way to encode pre-trained word embeddings as spike trains.
-Their results indicate that the converted SNNs achieve comparable results to their ANN counterparts and are more robust against adversarial attacks.
-Furthermore, Ref.~\cite{diehl2016conversion} demonstrate the train-and-constrain methodology that enables the mapping of machine-learned recurrent neural networks (RNNs) on a substrate of spiking neurons.
-The authors achieve 74\% accuracy on a question classification task using less than 0.025\% of the cores on one TrueNorth chip~\cite{merolla2014million}, showcasing the potential for SNNs in classification tasks in NLP.
+Similarly, \cite{lv2023spiking} presents a two-step method to train SNNs for text classification with a simple way to encode pre-trained word embeddings as spike trains.
+Their results indicate that converted SNNs achieve comparable results to their ANN counterparts and are more robust against adversarial attacks.
+Furthermore, \cite{diehl2016conversion} demonstrate the train-and-constrain methodology that enables the mapping of machine-learned recurrent neural networks (RNNs) on a substrate of spiking neurons.
+The authors achieve 74\% accuracy on a question classification task using less than 0.025\% of the cores on one TrueNorth chip~\citep{merolla2014million}, showcasing the potential for SNNs in classification tasks in NLP.
+For the pre-train language model side, two works (~\cite{bal2023spikingbert} and~\cite{lv2023spikebert}) offer a direct-trained spiking Bidirectional Encoder Representations from Transformers (BERT) model via knowledge distillation.

 \textbf{Transformer in Spiking Neural Networks.} The Transformer model, first introduced in \cite{transformer}, has shown significant success in various NLP tasks.
 However, the application of the Transformer model to SNNs has been relatively limited.
-The first Spiking Transformer model was proposed in \cite{zhou2023spikformer}, which proposes spiking self-attention to model visual features using sparse Query, Key and Value matrices.
-Ref.~\cite{li2022spikeformer} proposes another variant on Transformer-based SNNs, adopting spatial-temporal attention instead of spatial or temporal-wise attention to better incorporate the attention mechanism within the Transformer.
+The first Spiking Transformer model was proposed in \cite{zhou2023spikformer}, which proposes spiking self-attention to model visual features using sparse Query, Key and Value matrices. \cite{li2022spikeformer} proposes another variant on Transformer-based SNNs, adopting spatial-temporal attention instead of spatial or temporal-wise attention to better incorporate the attention mechanism within the Transformer.